 Don't miss the parade

 Several cities in the Philippines go all out with parades honoring the nation's heroes and sheroes.
 If you're lucky enough to be there in person, check out a parade during National Heroes' Day.

 Plan the weekend around your family

-National Heroes' Day is always on a Monday and is a holiday.
+National Heroes' Day, a paid national holiday, always takes place on the fourth Monday in August.
 That means you get a few days to spend with your family.
-Make the most of it.
+So, make the most of it!

-Surprising as it may sound, President Gloria Macapagal-Arroyo decided to hold this day on Mondaysbecause that was in line with her "holiday economics" program.
-She was a fan of long weekends.
-So are we!
+Surprising as it may sound, President Gloria Macapagal-Arroyo decided to hold this day on Mondays because that was in line with her "holiday economics" program.

 A formal declaration was never made to proclaim anyone as a National Hero, even though nine brave men were initially chosen by the committee.

-From the the list of nine undeclared heroes, two, Rizal and Bonifacio have their own national holidays.
+From the list of nine undeclared heroes, only Rizal and Bonifacio have their own national holidays.